D080 · QHC1 · WGU

 Q26 Q28

-A monopoly is created by control of natural resources.
-Owning the only viable source of a critical input — a mineral deposit, a water supply, a unique geographic location — creates market control because competitors cannot operate without that input.
-Strong interest rates, educated employees, and vertical integration alone do not create monopolies.
-The textbook exam answer is natural resource control.
+The exam has a specific answer for how monopolies are created: control of natural resources.
+If a company owns the only viable source of a critical input — a mineral deposit, a rare earth element, a specific geographic location — it controls access to the market.
+Competitors can't operate without that input, so the resource owner effectively controls the market.
+Interest rates, educated employees, and vertical integration alone don't create monopolies.

 Q27